devopsdojoconsortium/devopsdojoconsortium.github.io/index.md

 ---
 layout: project
-title: About the DevOps Dojo Consortium
+title: About the Dojo Consortium
 ---

 We are a collaboration of enterprise Dojos all seeking to improve both the outcomes of their companies and the